Ethorbit/SteamDeck-SteamOS-Guides/README.md

 # Mounting SteamOS /var partition

-So SteamOS's /etc has two directories merged.
-One read-only and the other read-write, the writable directory is actually stored on the /var partition's lib/overlayfs/etc/.
-We need to mount the SteamOS /var partition, so we can make changes to /etc.
+So SteamOS's /etc has two directories' contents merged - one of them is read-only and the other is read-write and located on the var partition's lib/overlays/etc/upper/.
+Therefore, in order to make changes to the /etc directory, we need to first mount the SteamOS /var partition.

 ```
 root@archiso ~ # lsblk